daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@quests", you must generate a list of all the active and completed quests, along with a brief description of each quest and its status.

 - Every time the player says "@map", you must generate a description of the current area or location where the player is, including important landmarks, paths, and points of interest.
+Create a visual representation if possible.

 - Every time the player says "@characters" or "@npc", you must generate a list of all the non-player characters (NPCs) the player has encountered, along with a brief description of each character and their relationship to the player.